-Third, the U.S. economy is far more energy efficient than it was in 1973-74.
+The U.S. economy is far more energy efficient than it was in 1973-74, as seen in Figure 2.
 The increase in the real price of oil in particular and energy in general led to moves that increased the energy efficiency of the economy.
 While many of these changes resulted from the way an economy would respond to an increase in real energy prices, others, such as mandated federal gasoline mileage standards for automobiles, resulted from legislation.
 Energy efficiency is often touted on environmental grounds, but there is a purely macroeconomic argument for greater efficiency: the more energy-efficient an economy, the smaller the likely effect from a given oil price or energy shock.
 Oil shocks reduce economic output and increase prices by raising the cost of one portion of a producer's inputs.
-When a producer becomes more energy efficient, a fewer of his inputs are affected by an oil shock.
-Therefore, less economic adjustment needs to take place.
+When a producer becomes more energy efficient, fewer of his inputs are affected by an oil shock.
+Therefore, less economic adjustment needs to take place.7

-Thus, policies to make the economy more energy efficient are likely to pay dividends in terms of freeing the economy from the effects of these price shocks.
+Thus, policies to make the economy more energy efficient are likely to pay dividends in terms of reducing the effects of oil price shocks on the economy.
+Indeed, greater energy efficiency is part of the reason that output is likely to contract less and inflation has risen less in the current recession than in the recessions of 1973-1975 and 1980-1982.
 And the benefits of energy efficiency do not rely on greater energy independence.
 Whether the United States imported none or all of its oil, greater energy efficiency still implies that a sudden increase in oil prices will cause a proportionately smaller disruption to output.